StardustDL/aexpy/README.md

 Extract the API description from a distribution.

-> AexPy would dynamically import the target module to detect all available APIs,
-> so please ensure all dependencies have been installed in the current Python environment,
-> or specify the `dependencies` field in the distribution, and AexPy will install them into current Python environment
+AexPy would dynamically import the target module to detect all available APIs.
+So please ensure all dependencies have been installed in the extraction environment, or specify the `dependencies` field in the distribution, and AexPy will install them into the extraction environment.

+Use option `-e`, `--env` to specify a conda env name as the extraction environment.

+- Keep empty (default) for using the current Python environment (as same as AexPy).
+- Set to `-` to let AexPy create a temporary conda environment that matches the distribution's pyverion field.
+- Set to other valeues, indicates a concrete existed conda environment name.

 ```sh
 aexpy extract ./cache/distribution.json ./cache/api.json